 CO.NO.
-Course Objectives CO-1 Remember the basic principle of animal biotechnology.
+The learners will be able to CO-1 Remember the basic principle of animal biotechnology.
 CO-2 Explain the recombinant DNA technology.
 CO-3 Classify the various type of cloning vectors.
 CO-4 Evaluate the organ culture of the animal biotechnology.
 CO-5 Develop the process of industrial based biotechnology.